Underrated 80 films posters

 Inspired by a shocking true crime and its aftermath, River’s Edge is an unflinching look at teen indifference and cruelty that still stands up as a fascinating thriller to this day.

-Propelled by strong performances from an impressive cast including Dennis Hopper and a fresh-faced Keanu Reeves, it’s an unsettling experience that proved to be a major influence on later entries in the teen thriller genre, like Mean Creek (2004).
+Propelled by strong performances from an impressive cast including Dennis Hopper and a fresh-faced Keanu Reeves, River’s Edge is an unsettling experience that proved to be a major influence on later entries in the teen thriller genre, like Mean Creek (2004).

 Return to Oz (1985)